 Perfect for those with a budget at only between £14 – £18 is the Draper Mini Shovel.

 I’ve personally been using the same one for the past 4 years and it’s never let me down.

-It has a fiberglass shaft which makes it nice and light and a press steeled blade so it’s tough and durable.
+It has a fibreglass shaft which makes it nice and light and a press steeled blade so it’s tough and durable.

-Draper have a good reputation in the tool world and this shovel is small, compact and lightweight.
+Draper has a good reputation in the tool world and this shovel is small, compact and lightweight.
 I couldn’t be without it.
 You can buy one here.

 The Evolution spade.